opengisch/pum-pitch/foss4g_2018/PITCHME.md

 ## PostgreSQL/PostGIS <span class="green">migration and evolution</span>

 Note:
 Today I am here to talk to you about database migration and evolution.
 I want to show to you how we manage database evolution in two open-source projects related to QGIS: QWAT and QGEP.
-Two projects for manage water networks.
+Two projects to manage water networks.
 One for drinkable water and the other for waste water.

 But let's do a go back for a second